Survivor Series (2013): Preliminary matches

 The pay-per-view began with Triple H and Stephanie McMahon coming to the stage, with the two declaring they were allowing no interference in any match tonight.

-In the first match, Cody Rhodes, Goldust, The Usos (Jey and Jimmy) and Rey Mysterio faced The Shield (Dean Ambrose, Roman Reigns, and Seth Rollins) and The Real Americans (Antonio Cesaro and Jack Swagger) in a traditional Survivor Series elimination match.
+In the first match, Cody Rhodes, Goldust, The Usos (Jey Uso and Jimmy Uso) and Rey Mysterio faced The Shield (Dean Ambrose, Roman Reigns, and Seth Rollins) and The Real Americans (Antonio Cesaro and Jack Swagger) in a traditional Survivor Series elimination match.
 Ambrose was eliminated by Rhodes with a roll up.
 Swagger was eliminated by Jey after a 619 by Mysterio, a Superkick by Jimmy and a Samoan Splash by Jey.
 Cesaro was eliminated by Rhodes with a roll up.
 Jimmy was eliminated by Reigns after a Spear.
 Rhodes was eliminated by Reigns after a Spear.
 Jey was eliminated by Rollins after a Curb Stomp.
 Rollins was eliminated by Mysterio with a Roll Up.
 Goldust was eliminated by Reigns after a Spear.
 Mysterio was eliminated by Reigns after a Spear, leaving Reigns as the sole survivor.

 Next, Big E Langston defended the WWE Intercontinental Championship against Curtis Axel.
 Big E pinned Axel after a Big Ending to retain the title.

-After that, Team Total Divas (Natalya, The Bella Twins, The Funkadactyls, JoJo and Eva Marie) faced Team True Divas (Divas Champion AJ Lee, Tamina Snuka, Kaitlyn, Alicia Fox, Aksana, Rosa Mendes and Summer Rae) in a traditional Survivor Series elimination match.
+After that, Team Total Divas (Natalya, Nikki Bella, Brie Bella, Cameron, Naomi, JoJo, and Eva Marie) faced Team True Divas (AJ Lee, Tamina Snuka, Kaitlyn, Alicia Fox, Aksana, Rosa Mendes, and Summer Rae) in a traditional Survivor Series elimination match.
 Fox was eliminated by Naomi after a Split-Legged Moonsault.
 Cameron was eliminated by Mendes after Mendes tripped Cameron into a Turnbuckle.
 Mendes was eliminated by Nikki after a Bella Buster.
 Rae was eliminated by Nikki after a Running Single Leg Dropkick.
 Marie was eliminated by Kaitlyn after a Fireman's Carry Gutbuster.
 Naomi was eliminated by Kaitlyn after a Fireman's Carry Gutbuster.
 Kaitlyn was eliminated by Brie after a Missile Dropkick.
 Brie was eliminated by Aksana after a Divo Drop.
 Aksana was eliminated by Nikki after a Rack Attack.
 JoJo was eliminated by AJ after a Samoan Drop by Tamina.
 Tamina was eliminated by Natalya after submitting to the Sharpshooter.
 AJ was eliminated by Natalya after submitting to the Sharpshooter, leaving Natalya and Nikki as the survivors.
 Despite this, it was announced that Natalya was the sole survivor after commentator JBL said that Nikki had been eliminated.